21 Jun Best Wet Weather Exercise Ideas

 2. Free weights

 When we talk about free weights, we also mean FREE weights.
-There is no reason to have an expensive set of dumbbells it’s as easy as grabbing a tin of beans, a full bottle of water or perhaps something even heavier like a sandbag from the basement.
+There is no reason to have an expensive set of dumbbells it’s as easy as grabbing a tin of beans, a full bottle of water or perhaps something even heavier like a sandbag from the garage.

 Set yourself a program which encompasses a few different weight exercises like bicep curls, tricep extensions, shoulder presses, one armed rows.